jdriscoll98/Proposal-Management/README.md

-# Proposal-Management
-Tech and Mech's software to manage proposals
+This is Tech and Mech's Proposal Management Software